How to generate the DDL and DML statements for database objects

 DML for a table

-Generate a CRUD statement from Object Viewer
+Generate CRUD statements from Object Viewer

 Similarly, you can generate a CRUD statement from Object Viewer.